rubenmathew24/GameFolder/README.md

 This skin assumes you already have Rainmeter, GameHub 2 by not-Finch, its required plugins installed

 Create A GameHub Folder Skin:
-  - Simply duplicate the GameHub 2 skin directory in your Rainmeter folder
+  - Simply duplicate the GameHub 2 skin directory in your Rainmeter folder or use the provided .rmskin file
   - Rename the copy to "GameHUB - Folder"
     - I'll refer to this as the folder directory